supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L02_Version_Controlling_with_Git_in_Azure_Repos.md

     > **Note**: You can check in on exactly what these tasks are doing by selecting the **Output** window in the lower right part bottom of the Visual Studio Code window.
 If you don't see the Git logs in the output console, make sure to select **Git** as the source.

-1. In the lower left corner of the Visual Studio Code window, click the **master** entry again.
+1. In the lower left corner of the Visual Studio Code window, click the **main** entry again.

 1. Verify that the **origin/dev** branch no longer appears in the list of branches.